derbroti/nerdtree/README.markdown

+## Fork Note

+Contains some changes to the user interface that were not configurable.

 ![Help Wanted](http://blog.ncce.org/wp-content/uploads/2013/12/help-wanted.jpg)

 **NERDTree** is on the lookout for a new maintainer.
 See [issue #1280](https://github.com/preservim/nerdtree/issues/1280) to submit your name for consideration.